SHARPENED by LEIGH

 KNIFE CATEGORIES

-Over the last three years and after sharpening and restoring thousands of different knives made of different steels with different heat treatments and with different sharpening histories, we have developed
+Over the last three years and after sharpening and restoring over 7000 thousand different knives made of various steels and heat treatments, with diverse sharpening histories, we have developed

-Category S-A+ covers Single Bevel Japanese Knives made of High Carbon steel start at a minimum fee of $2.20 per cm.
+Category A+S covers KATAHA or Single Bevel Japanese Knives made of Genuine High Carbon Steel.

 PREMIUM KNIVES MADE OF HIGH CARBON STEEL